-Participation was open to mothers and legal guardians of newborns or young children who were willing to participate, provided informed consent, and shared or held sole responsibility for the health and welfare of the child.
+Participation was open to parents and legal guardians of newborns or young children who were willing to participate and provided informed consent, and who shared or hold sole responsibility for the health and welfare of the child.
 Mothers who were not willing to participate or failed to give consent were excluded from participating.

-Data tools and data collection
+Data tool and data collection

-A structured and validated questionnaire was used as a tool to collect data from participants.
-The interviewers were resident doctors trained in the administration and interpretation of the questionnaires in both English and the local languages, as the case may be.
-After explaining the purpose of the study to the participants, their informed consent was obtained, and the questionnaire was administered to them by the resident doctors.
-Information in the questionnaire collected includes basic demographics of the participants, knowledge and rating of knowledge of rotavirus disease, source of knowledge of rotavirus disease, knowledge of preventive methods, current vaccine, acceptance, and likelihood of recommending these vaccines to other mothers.
+A structured and validated questionnaire was used as tool to collect data from participants.
+The interviewers were resident doctors trained on administration and interpretation of the questionnaires in both English and the local languages as the case maybe.
+After explaining the purpose of the study to the participants, their informed consent was obtained and the questionnaire administered to them.
+Information in the questionnaire collected include basic demographics of the participants, Knowledge, and rating of knowledge of rotavirus disease, source of knowledge of rotavirus disease, knowledge of the preventive methods, current vaccine, acceptance and likelihood of recommending these vaccines to other mothers.

-Determinants of the socio-economic status of participants
+Determinants of socio-economic status of participants

-There is no consensus on various socioeconomic classifications in Nigeria because of the unstructured nature of society.
-However, the system of Ibadin and George [13]-a slight modification of Oyedeji et al. [14]-was used to determine monthly income and individual educational level as independent determinants of socio-economic status.
+There is no consensus on various socioeconomic classifications in Nigeria, because of the unstructured nature of the society.
+However, the system of Ibadin and George ^[13] which was a slight modification of Oyedeji et al^[14] was used to determine monthly income and individual educational level as independent determinants of socio-economic status.
 Income included all possible sources of income available to the individual.
-Therefore, for the purpose of this study, participants were categorized into three classes according to their reported income.
-Low-income earners received 30,000 Naira (N) or less per month-the minimum wage in Nigeria.
-The middle-income class earned N100,000 or less per month, which is about the salary level of a newly employed Nigerian graduate.
-The upper income class earned more than N100,000 per month (one US dollar is equivalent to 876 Naira [July 24, 2023]).
-Educational level was defined as the highest level of individual education completed and was categorized into four groups: no formal education; primary (1-6 years); secondary (7-12 years); and tertiary (>13 years).
+Therefore, for the purpose of this study, participants were categorized into three classes, according to their reported income.
+Low-income earners received 30,000 Naira (\#) or less per month - the minimum wage in Nigeria.
+The middle-income class earned \#100,000 or less per month which is about the salary level of a newly employed Nigerian graduate.
+The upper income class earned more than \#100,000 per month, (one US dollar is equivalent to 876 Naira [July 24 2023]).
+Educational level was defined as the highest level of individual education completed, and was categorized into four groups: No formal education; primary (1-6 years); secondary (7-12 years); and, tertiary (>13 years).